AgrimGupta0510/CodeSphere/README.md

 # Code Sphere
-A Realtime Code Editor made using ReactJS, Node.js, Express.js Socket.io.
+A Code Editor made using ReactJS, Node.js, Express.js Socket.io to share and edit code in realtime.